-It's always exciting when a new season arrives and it's time to update your home decor trends.
-A new year begins and just like you’d refresh your wardrobe, with new accessories, maybe some new shoes or a coat, our interiors can also benefit from a bit of a refresh.
+It's always exciting when a new season arrives and it's time to update your home decor trends for 2023.
+A new year begins and just like you refresh your wardrobe with new accessories, maybe some new shoes or a coat, our interiors can also benefit from a bit of a refresh.

 Our homes are a constantly evolving mix of all the things we love – as they should be.
 So as with new season fashion trends, it's the new emerging home decor trends that tempt us to update our homes – rather than change them entirely.

 Unsurprisingly, the predicted trends to watch for in 2023 are all about bringing people together and creating joyful memories by entertaining at home and using each room to its full potential.
 Sustainability is key too, with recycled materials and considered products.